-Ashley likes hanging out with his friends in town and or the beach though it can be difficult to see friends in nearby villages without relying on a lift.
-Due to budget cuts, the buses that Ashley catches are now less frequent.
-He will occasionally cycle into town but his parents are slightly fearful of the main road he needs to use.
+Ashley likes hanging out with his friends in town and or at the beach and finds it can be difficult to see friends in nearby villages without relying on a lift.
+Due to budget cuts, buses are now less frequent.
+He will occasionally cycle into town but his parents worry about the main road he needs to use.